WoltLab/docs.woltlab.com/pages/migration/wsc-31/migration_wsc-31_like.md

 ## Forward Compatibility

-So that these changes also work in older versions of WoltLab Suite Core, the used classes and traits are backported in a future version of WoltLab Suite Core 3.1.
-Then it is also possible to make case distinctions in the language variables, so that a plugin in WoltLab Suite Core 3.1 displays e.g. notifications about likes and in WoltLab Suite Core 5.2 notifications about reactions.
+So that these changes also work in older versions of WoltLab Suite Core, the used classes and traits were backported with WoltLab Suite Core 3.0.22 and WoltLab Suite Core 3.1.10.